tualatin/tailforwindows/Readme!.txt

 * update ErrorLog-Controller, actual date will log now
 * bug fix add new filter from main window
 * add option command parameter to add file to TfW
+* add add/remove SendTo menu
+* bug fix can not delete or edit logfile after TfW is stopped

 v1.0.5296.x
 * bug fix searching for bookmark lines